 Every general reassessment of real estate in the county shall be made by (i) a professional assessor appointed by the governing body, certified as qualified by the Department of Taxation; or (ii) a board of assessors of not fewer than three members, with not more than one member from each magisterial district within the county appointed by the governing body.
 Any persons appointed to a board of assessors are required to be real property owners in the county.
 The assessors shall be designated on or after July 1 in the year immediately preceding the year in which the general reassessment of real estate is required to be made.
 The Board assesses all real estate within the county and transfers such assessment to the Commissioner of the Revenue.
 Prior to transferring the final assessment to the Commissioner of the Revenue, the Board provides any real property owner whose property has been assessed an opportunity to be heard.

 Building Board of Appeals

 The Building Board of Appeals acts on applications for appeals as required by Section 36-105 of the Code of Virginia.
-Individuals may appeal to the Board within 90 days from a decision of the building official when it is claimed that:
+Individuals may appeal to the Board within 30 days from a decision of the building official when it is alleged that:

 The Board is composed of five members appointed by the Board of Supervisors for five year terms.
 At least one member should be an experienced builder.
 At least one other member should be a licensed professional engineer or architect.
+At least one member should be an experienced property manager.
 The Board selects one of its members to serve as chairman.
 The Building Official designates an employee from the department to serve as Secretary to the Board.

-The Board meets upon notice of the chairman or at stated periodic meetings if warranted by the volume of work.
-The Board shall meet within 30 days of the filing of an appeal.
+The Board meets as necessary.
+The Board shall meet within 30 days of the receipt of the application for appeal.